regnarg/bc/text/changedet.md

 trees (hundreds of thousands of directories and more) but in such cases the scan times would probably be the more serious issue.

+Inotify can efficiently be used as an anti-race-condition aid during offline scans (as discussed in [@sec:tree-races]).
+Because we have to visit all the directories during the scan anyway, we can add inotify watches to them at little extra cost (except for memory usage).
+To prevent all kinds of races, we have to first add the inotify watch for a directory and only then read its contents.

 ### Fanotify

+Fanotify \cite{fanotify} is the newest change notification API added to the Linux kernel.
+Like inotify, it supports watching individual inodes but unlike inotify, it also supports watching whole mount points.
+Note that this is not the same as watching one filesystem volume because (1) one volume may be accessible via several mountpoints, (2) a mount point may show only a part of a volume's directory tree.
+For example, after invoking the commands:

+    mount -t ext4 /dev/sdb1 /mnt/hdd
+    mount --bind /mnt/hdd/music/bob /home/bob/music

+\noindent
+there are two mount points:

+  * `/mnt/hdd`, which shows the whole directory tree of the file system on  the `/dev/sdb1` device
+  * `/home/bob/music`, which shows the `/music/bob` subtree of the file system on `/dev/sdb1`

+When you create a fanotify watch for the `/home/bob/music` mount point, you get events for filesystem changes made via this mount point.
+For example, if some program writes to `/mnt/hdd/music/bob/test.mp3`, you will not get an event, even though the file `/home/bob/music/test.mp3` now has different content than before.

+This could be (ab)used to make fanotify watch only a given directory subtree.
+For example when you issue the command `mount --bind /home/alice /home/alice`, the directory `/home/alice` becomes a separate mount point (although it contains the same files as before), which can be separately watched by fanotify.
+However, this has a drawback: it is not allowed to move files between mount points, even if the two mount points refer to the same filesystem volume.

+Because

 ### The `FAN_MODIFY_DIR` Kernel Patch